lux4rd0/grafana-loki-syslog-aio/README.md

 Once all of the docker containers are started up, point your Web browser to the Grafana page, typically http://hostname:3000/ - with hostname being the name of the server you ran the docker-compose up -d command on.
 The "Syslog Overview" dashboard is defaulted without having to login.

 Note: this docker-compose stack is designed to be as easy as possible to deploy and go.
-Logins have been disabled and the default user only has a viewer role.
-This can be changed to an Admin role by changing the Grafana environmental variable in the docker-compose.yml file to:
+Logins have been disabled and the default user has an admin role.
+This can be changed to an Editor or Viewer role by changing the Grafana environmental variable in the docker-compose.yml file to:

-    GF_AUTH_ANONYMOUS_ORG_ROLE: Admin
+    GF_AUTH_ANONYMOUS_ORG_ROLE: Viewer

 (Please see Disabling Monitoring Containers for another option for running a minimal example instance.)